Meta-Method/Nova-Corporation-Laws/Essential/Articles of Service.md

 6) During a “High Threat Level” at any designated location, all control of the location is transferred to the Security Corps and the Engineering Department, and all Non-Combative Corporation Personnel are to be evacuated immediately.

+7) For dealing with infractors, the hierarchy is as follows:

+Personnel as “Department of Operations”
+↓
+Personnel as “Regulations Department”
+↓
+Personnel as “Security Corps”

+8) Within any area outside location boundaries, including unlisted locations within the tundra, the hierarchy is as follows:

+Personnel ranking Classification - O
+↓
+Personnel as “Security Corps” internally ranking “TFD” or higher ↓
+Personnel as Engineering Department
+↓
+Any Personnel not yet listed

 ## **Subsection 3.1: Area Restrictions**
 > Any clause within this subsection details restrictions for all Nova Corporation Personnel on locations throughout the Nova Corporation Research Installment, designation 11.
 Restriction is written through descending priority.
 When describing a tangible location, it is to be assumed that the affected area also includes the 20 stud radius around the described location, or otherwise close to a tangible border.